 About the Editors

-Brett Calcott is a postdoctoral researcher at Australian National University and coeditor (with Kim Sterelny) of The Major Transitions in Evolution Revisited (MIT Press, 2011).
+Brett Calcott is a Postdoctoral Researcher at the ASU/SFI Center for Complex Biosocial Systems in the School of Life Sciences at Arizona State University and coeditor (with Kim Sterelny) of The Major Transitions in Evolution Revisited (MIT Press, 2011).

 Kim Sterelny is Professor of Philosophy at Australian National University and Victoria University of Wellington.
 His books include Language and Reality (with Michael Devitt; second edition, MIT Press).